vladimirfomene/guest-writer/faq/tips-about-writing.md

 ### Formatting Inline Code

-When writing a technical article, you will ofter refer to things like filenames, directories, library names, etc. If you need to refer to them inside a sentence, please, format them as inline code (like `this`).
+When writing a technical article, you will often refer to things like filenames, directories, library names, etc. If you need to refer to them inside a sentence, please, format them as inline code (like `this`).
 Formatting these elements as inline code will make it easier for readers to identify important things in your article.

 So, to clarify, this is a quasi-complete list of elements that you have to format as inline code: